 It goes without saying that the first step to implementing a hybrid work model in a workplace is selecting the one that best fits your requirements.

-The model encompasses four core classifications.
+We’ve provided four classifications of the hybrid work model.
 To identify the one best suited for you, it’s important to know what you want to achieve from the transition to drive optimal results.

-Once you have an idea of what you want, reach out to your employees and hear their preferences.
+Once you know what you want, reach out to your employees and hear their preferences.
 The goal here is to find the right balance between what you desire and what your workforce prefers.
 Inability to compromise can negatively impact retention

 2. Set clear expectations

-No matter which hybrid work model you choose to go with, you should always set clear goals and expectations.
-This means you should have clear job descriptions and effectively communicate what you expect from your remote employees in terms of their performance.
+No matter which hybrid work model you choose, you should always set clear expectations and goals.
+This means you should have clear job descriptions and effectively communicate what you expect from your remote employees regarding their performance.

-You’ll need to come up with the core metrics you plan to use to assess performance.
-This will enable you uncover the insights that help grow your business
+You’ll need to develop the core metrics you plan to use to assess performance.
+This will enable you to uncover the insights that help grow your business.

 3. Create transparent workflows

-You need to create transparent workflows to ensure effective implementation of the hybrid work model.
-This means documenting processes, roles, and responsibilities before the transition commences to minimize any and all confusion among the workforce.
-This also minimizes the impact of the transition process on your overall productivity and ensures that you don’t lose ground on your deliverables when making these changes.
+You need to create transparent workflows to ensure the effective implementation of the hybrid work model.
+This means documenting processes, roles, and responsibilities before the transition commences to minimize any confusion across the workforce.
+This also minimizes the transition process’s impact on overall productivity and ensures that you don’t lose ground on your deliverables when making these changes.

 4. Ensure coordination

-No matter which hybrid work model you choose, effective coordination is the key to ensuring success.
-For this, you should consider scheduling team-wise and interdepartmental meetings.
+Effective coordination is the key to ensuring success regardless of which hybrid work model you choose.
+For this, you should consider scheduling team-wide and interdepartmental meetings.
 There are a variety of meeting formats that you can explore, like:

 • 1:1s